monsoonmaelstrom/book2/book2.md

 “When he gets done telling you guys off,” I say with a glance to Gavin, “you should ask him about his time with the Firgasu navy.
 I’m sure he could talk for ages about that.”

 “You three are a hazard to the rest of the crew,” Lewis tells them flatly, taking the hint, and I step back a couple of feet with Liam, Davy, and Alex.
-I make sure to stay close enough to the others that it looks like we could all be involved in the same conversation, before throwing up a shield around just the four of us.
+I make sure to stay close enough to the others that it looks like we could all be involved in the same conversation, before throwing up a shield around the four of us.

 “No one should be able to hear us,” I tell them, “but keep your voices down just in case.
 Better safe than sorry.”